trimstray/nginx-admins-handbook/README.md

 nginx -t -c /etc/nginx/nginx.conf
 ```

-An external tool for analyse NGINX configuration is `gixy`:
+An external tool for analyse NGINX configuration is `gixy`.
+The main goal of this tool is to prevent security misconfiguration and automate flaw detection:

 ```bash
 gixy /etc/nginx/nginx.conf